Data layer

 </script>

-You are using an iframe inside a Riddle and want to update the data layer while the user clicks through the riddle.
-In this case, you need to push data to the data layer from within the Riddle iFrame, which requires a small manipulation of the sample code above.
+If you are using an iframe inside a Riddle and want to update the data layer while your audience clicks through the Riddle, you need to push data to the data layer from within the Riddle iframe.
+This requires minor manipulation of the sample code:

 function storeText(){